tandasat/barevisor/src/uefi/README.md

     CPU 0: Barevisor!
     ```

 You will want to boot an OS after installing Barevisor.
-Install your choice of a Windows version for testing in the provided VM image.
+Install your choice of a Windows version in the provided VM image  for further testing.